Decomposition of galactic X-ray emission with Phox: Contributions from hot gas and XRBs: Validation of the modeling

-Numerous studies on the total HXB emission in individual galaxies associate an increase of HXB emissivity per unit SFR with a lower metallicity environment of the HXB. (\cite{Vulic+2021, Saxena+2021, Lehmer+2021, Garofali+2020, Fragos+2013b}).
-In this section we try to verify if our modelling allows us to capture the metallicity dependence of the HXB luminosity function proposed by \cite{Lehmer+2021} (L21) (see eq. \eqref{eq:xlf_hzb}).
-In figure \ref{fig:lx_Z_hzb} we show the SFR normalized X-ray luminosity of our star-forming galaxy sample against the metallicity derived from the mass weighted oxygen fraction of the young stellar population ($< 30$ Myr).
-The \textit{solid black} line indicates the global model from L21 in the limit of perfect LF sampling together with its 16-84 percentiles in \textit{gray}.
-We binned our sample according to metallicity and SFR with horizontal bars representing the bin-width in metallicity, vertical bars representing the 16-84 percentile in luminosity.
+Numerous studies on the total HMXB emission in individual galaxies associate an increase in HMXB emissivity per unit SFR with a lower-metallicity environment of the HMXB. (\cite{Vulic+2021, Saxena+2021, Lehmer+2021, Garofali+2020, Fragos+2013b}).
+In this section we try to verify if our modeling allows us to capture the metallicity dependence of the HMXB luminosity function proposed by \cite{Lehmer+2021} (L21) (see Eq. \eqref{eq:xlf_hzb}).
+They obtained SFRs similar to L19 using far-UV and 24 $\mathrm{\mu m}$ maps and gas-phase metallicities from emission-weighted oxygen line ratios.
+In Fig. \ref{fig:lx_Z_hzb} we show the SFR-normalized X-ray luminosity of our star-forming galaxy sample against the metallicity derived from the mass-weighted oxygen fraction of the young stellar population ($< 30$ Myr).
+We binned our sample according to metallicity and SFR with horizontal bars representing the bin width in metallicity and vertical bars representing the 25th-75th percentile in luminosity.
 Black crosses are the median values for the whole star-forming sample while colored symbols correspond to different SFR bins.
-The SFR bins are displaced w.r.t the metallicity bin center for illustrative purposes.
-Our full sample (\textit{black crosses with errorbars}) is consistent with the theoretical model and shows the expected increase in luminosity for lower metallicities.
+The SFR bins are displaced with respect to the metallicity bin center for illustrative purposes.
+Our full sample (\textit{black crosses with error bars}) is consistent with the theoretical model and shows the expected increase in luminosity for lower metallicities.
 Similarly, the high SFR sample ($\gtrsim 5\,\usfr$, blueish colors) is also consistent with the global model up to a oxygen fraction of 8-8.5.
 Our sample did not include highly star-forming galaxies with lower metallicities.
-For the sample at $\mathrm{SFR}\sim 1\,\usfr$ (green) we find lower median luminosities compared to the global model but are consistent within the 25 percentile margin.
-From the MCMC simulation performed in L21, it is however expected that the median luminosity decreases with lower SFR values due to worse HXB count statistics.
+For the sample at $\mathrm{SFR}\sim 1\,\usfr$ (green) we find lower median luminosities compared to the global model but are consistent within the 25th percentile margin.
+From the Markov chain Monte Carlo simulation performed in L21, it is however expected that the median luminosity decreases with lower SFR values due to worse HMXB count statistics.
 Despite this, the median luminosity for the low SFR sample (\textit{orange}) lies more than an order of magnitude above the relation predicted in L21 for $\mathrm{SFR}\lesssim0.1$.
-Given our approach to retrieve HXB luminosities for SSPs in the simulation, we find, that with the given mass resolution of the simulation, a single eligible SSP in a low SFR galaxy might already overcount the expected number of HXBs.
-Additionally, only luminous SSPs will be sampled by \phox{} (see fig. \ref{fig:xlf}.
-Since we did not take into account galaxies which do not have HXB emission despite being star-forming, we are biased towards a low SFR sample with comparatively large luminosities and too large HXB population.
+Given our approach to retrieve HMXB luminosities for SSPs in the simulation, we find that, with the given mass resolution of the simulation, a single eligible SSP in a low SFR galaxy might already overcount the expected number of HMXBs.
+Additionally, only luminous SSPs will be sampled by \phox{} (see Fig. \ref{fig:xlf}).
+Since we did not take into account galaxies that do not have HMXB emission despite being star-forming, we are biased toward a low SFR sample with comparatively large luminosities and too large HMXB population.